 If you’re often streaming movies on your TV, having a fiber optic network could cut down on all those painful times staring at the buffering screen.
 Many fiber optic networks also allow enough bandwidth for multiple people to stream multiple movies under the same roof.
 You can also start a streamed movie on one TV and finish it in another room – useful if you’re watching something in the kitchen and need to move through to the living room.

 Gone are the days when you could only store a couple movies on your phone for that long train journey or trip away.
 You can now download cloud-powered movie streaming services to your phone, giving you access to an endless library.
-For those eager to get their hands on such an app, this website has ShowBox for iPhone, although there are many other apps available all over the web.
+There are many apps available all over the web.
 Such apps are particularly useful if you own a tablet.